leticiaribeirom/nd-feedreader-tests/README.md

 In your computer terminal, type
 `$> git clone https://github.com/leticiaribeirom/nd-feedreader-tests.git`
 or download the ZIP file.
 Then, open `index.html` in your favorite browser to see the application.
-In the bottom of the page you can see the Jasmine Suite with all the tests that I wrote in this projects.
+On the bottom of the page you can see the Jasmine Suite with all the tests that I wrote in this projects.